daniel-llach/GLOBAL_Land-Ocean-_Temperature/README.md

 # GLOBAL_Land-Ocean-_Temperature
-Programming Assignment 1: Visualize Data Using a Chart
+Programming Assignment 1: Visualize Data Using a Chart.
+More info in *public folder*